Do you have a ZZ plant that’s doing well and it’s made you think you’d like more of them? Well, you’re in luck.

 3. Preparing the Cutting

-Optional: Dust the cut end with cinnamon powder to reduce the risk of fungal infections.
+Optional: Dust the cut end with cinnamon powder.
+This can help to make fungal infections less likely.

 4. Placing the Cutting in Water

 Fill your glass container with filtered or distilled water.
-Tap water can work if left to sit for 24 hours to allow chlorine to dissipate.
-Submerge the cut end of the stem while keeping the leaves above water.
+You ca use tap water but it’ll work better if you leave it to sit out for 24 hours and let the chlorine to dissipate.

-Place the container in a spot with bright, indirect sunlight.
-Avoid direct sunlight, as it can overheat the water and stress the cutting.
+Put the container somewhere that will get bright, indirect sunlight.
+Try to avoid putting it in direct sunlight as it can overheat the water and stress your cutting.

 5. Maintenance is Key